 The programming of the tester is controlled by the Makefile file.

-The makefile makes sure the software is the same as before in the makefile translated options.
+The Makefile ensures that the software is compiled according to the options previously set in the Makefile. is translated according to the options previously set in the Makefile.

 The result of the translation has the file extension .hex and .eep.